anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ### Crankset

-For the crank assembly, I used a ThinkRider PP5 spider-based power meter, 165 mm carbon crank arms with a 24 mm Shimano-standard titanium spindle, and ZRACE Unchained 50/34T chainrings.
-The PP5 uses an Easton-style four-bolt 110 BCD setup, with the spider mounted to the drive-side crank arm and the chainrings mounted to the spider.
+The crank assembly consists of a ThinkRider PP5 spider-based power meter, carbon crank arms, and ZRACE Unchained 50/34T chainrings.
+The PP5 uses an Easton-style four-bolt 110 BCD interface to mount the chainrings, and the entire crankset spins on a Shimano-standard 24mm titanium spindle.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/thinkrider_pp5.png">
    <figcaption></figcaption>
 </figure>

-The PP5 power meter spider itself is around $100, which was close enough to the cost of a non-power-meter spider that it seemed worth trying.
-The complete crank assembly, including the crank arms, was $252.09.

 [Shane Miller (GPLama) reviewed the PP5 power meter](https://gplama.com/2026/02/18/thinkrider-pp5-power-meter-review/) and found accuracy problems, especially after hard efforts where the zero offset can drift and make the unit read high for the rest of the ride.
 That's not a problem for me, as a non-serious cyclist, having rough power reference sure beats vibes.
+The PP5 power meter spider was close enough to the cost of a non-power-meter spider that it seemed worth trying.

-The chainring is a ZRACE Unchained 50/34T set.
-These are machined out of 7075 aluminium and are heavily profiled for weight reduction.
-The chainrings were $67.30.
+The ZRACE chainrings are machined out of 7075 aluminium and are heavily profiled for weight reduction.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/Zrace Unchained_1.png">